Kirtland, Ohio: 1838 to present

 After the majority of the Latter Day Saints departed Kirtland in 1837–38, and during the latter part of the 19th century, Kirtland's population diminished and life was typical of that of the region.
 Crary recalls the last rattlesnakes being killed on Gildersleeve Mountain in the 1830s.
 During this period most of the wooded areas near Kirtland were cleared for agriculture, with corn and apples being the predominant crops.

-In the early 20th century, Kirtland School (now Kirtland Elementary) was built to consolidate 3 school houses.
+In the early 20th century, Kirtland School (now Kirtland Elementary) was built to consolidate three school houses.
 One of the old school houses can still be found at the corner of Baldwin and Booth Roads in Kirtland Hills.
 Kirtland saw few changes until after World War II when several residential subdivisions were built.
-In 1957 a high school was built and in 1961, Gildersleeve Elementary was built along Chardon Rd.
-(US 6).
+In 1957 a high school was built and in 1961, Gildersleeve Elementary was built along Chardon Road (US 6).
 In 1968 a middle school was completed for grades 6–8.

+The 1960s saw an influx and expansion of local businesses.
+A shopping center was built, which combined the hardware, drug store, grocery, barber shop, plus the local doctor and dentist in one building.
+By 1965, Interstate 90 was open, allowing a quicker trip into Cleveland.
 In 1968 the citizens of Kirtland voted in a special election to incorporate the township.
-James Naughton was the first mayor of the village, which became a city when the 1970 census showed population exceeded 5000.
+James Naughton was the first mayor of the village, which became a city when the 1970 census showed population exceeded 5,000.
 Naughton was succeeded as mayor by Doug Guy, Wesley Phillips, Mario Marcopoli, Edward Podajol, and Mark Tyler.

-The 1960s saw an influx and expansion of local businesses.
-A shopping center was built, which combined the hardware, drug store, grocery, barber shop, plus the local doctor and dentist in one building.
-By 1965, Interstate 90 was open, allowing a quicker trip into Cleveland, Ohio.

 Kirtland continued to grow in population slowly through the 1970s and 1980s.

 In April 1989, Jeffrey Lundgren, a religious extremist, coerced some in his cult into murdering a family of five and hiding their bodies in a pit dug inside a barn, on Chardon Road (U.S. 6).
 Those of Lundgren's cult who participated in the murders were sentenced to life in prison; Lundgren was executed on October 24, 2006.
 The site of the murders was converted from a privately owned home into a church beginning in 2007.
 New Promise Church opened in April 2009.